rajndev/calculator-app/README.md

 # React Demo Calculator App

-This is a demo calculator app built entirely with the React JavaScript library.
+This is a demo calculator app built entirely with the React JS library.

 ## Screenshot: